[Feature] How spies use women to steal EU secrets

 "But the honey-trap is still used quite a lot," he added.

-"I also know of some cases, from not long ago, but the details are not as romantic as 'Red Sparrow'," he said, referring to a recent US film about Soviet spies.
+"I also know of some cases, from not long ago, but the details are not as romantic as 'Red Sparrow'," he said, referring to a US film about Soviet spies.

-In one case, a civil servant from an EU country, who handled passport security, went to a technical congress in a foreign city.
+In one case, a civil servant from an EU country, who dealt with passport security, went to a technical congress in a foreign city.

 He was seduced by a woman posing as a fellow delegate.